dmmagdal/ScaleLLMs/GPTQ-Falcon7B/README.md

      - Questions for implementation
         - Can you finetune with `peft`?
         - Can you run without GPU or use MPS from Apple Silicon?
+ - Testing
+     - Windows (my Dell XPS Desktop)
+         - Set the `device_map={"":0}` instead of `device_map="auto"` (from the collab notebook) for the `TheBloke/Llama-2-7b-Chat-GPTQ` model `from_pretrained()` arguments in order to be able to run the code on the machine.
+When using `device_map="auto"`, I see an error similar to the one described in this [issue](https://github.com/tloen/alpaca-lora/issues/368).
+Refer to the documentation [here](https://huggingface.co/docs/transformers/main_classes/model#large-model-loading) and [here](https://huggingface.co/docs/transformers/main_classes/model#transformers.PreTrainedModel.from_pretrained) on how using `device_map` works and how it relates to loading large models.
+Long story short, using `"auto"` may load parts of the model to CPU/RAM from the GPU and the 8-bit values/tensors may not be supported by CPU (this may explain why the libraries like `auto-gptq` and `bitsandbytes` rely on GPUs and have no CPU only counterparts).

 ### References